| In addition

 share (discussed in the next section), the surviving spouse may not

 also receive the homestead allowance.
+The homestead

 allowance must be claimed within 1 year from the decedent's death using